AttacktheSOC/PromptSauce/README.md

 _Saucy prompts for all_

-Welcome to **PromptSauce** — a collection of curated, cheeky, and powerful prompts for Large Language Models (LLMs) and other AI systems.
+Welcome to **PromptSauce** — a collection of prompts for Large Language Models (LLMs) and other AI systems.
 Whether you're creating, hacking, or just having fun, we've got the secret sauce you need.

 ## What's Inside